133 Parachute Field Ambulance War Diary January 1945

 Based at Taranto, they were able to set up in the Ospedale Maritima, the Seamen’s Hospital at the Harbour.
 133 PFA played a crucial role caring for the wounded coming in from ships off the coast (including men from the ill-fated HMS Adbiel, a minelayer carrying 1st Airborne troops sunk in the Harbour when a mine exploded as it passed).
-In addition to the Abdiel casualties, the Hospital had admitted a further 67 battle casualties by 15 September 1943, and treated (though were unable to save) Divisional Commander Maj-Gen Hopkinson after he was injured in Battle.
+In addition to the Abdiel casualties, the Hospital had admitted a further 67 battle casualties by 15 September 1943, and treated (though were unable to save) Divisional Commander Maj-Gen Hopkinson after he was wounded in Battle.
 Later during the Italian campaign, 133 PFA supported the continuing operations from a School in Gioia.
 By the end of their time in Italy, the unit had treated 52 Officers, 687 Other Ranks, 21 Prisoners of War and 1 Russian soldier in just 20 days from 10 September to the end of that month.

 Along with the majority of the Division, 133 PFA returned to the UK in November 1943.
 After a brief spell at Barleythorpe Hall to refresh training, preparations were made for the invasion of North West Europe.
 The 1st Airborne Division were finally sent to Arnhem, as part of Op Market Garden.

 Once on the ground, the operation did not go well on the first day for 133 Para Field Ambulance.
 Their proposed RV point was held by the Germans and had to be cleared.
 With the DZ under fire for a time, many drop zone casualties had to be collected and treated.
 Perhaps worse still, at the roll call about 40 men were missing.
-Some turned up later but several sticks had been dropped away from the DZ and never managed to reach their unit at Arnhem.
-Nevertheless, 133 PFA had to make the best of their situation and were supplemented by men of 181 PFA whose resources had also been depleted.
+Some turned up later but two sticks had been dropped away from the DZ and never managed to reach their unit at Arnhem.
+Nevertheless, 133 PFA had to make the best of their situation and were supplemented by men of 181 A/L Field Ambulance, whose resources had also been depleted.

-First, they set up a MDS in the Zuid Ginkel café, then on 19 September 133 PFA personnel supported the 4th Parachute Brigade in its efforts to reach the Arnhem road bridge, and treated many casualties during this day working from a CCP (Casualty Collecting Point) set up under a bridge, before CO Lt Col Alford proposed creation of a Dressing Station located on the Utrechtseweg close to the Vreewijk Hotel.
+First, they set up a MDS in the Zuid Ginkel café, then on 19 September 133 PFA personnel supported the 4th Parachute Brigade in its efforts to reach the Arnhem road bridge, and treated many casualties during this day working from a CCP (Casualty Collecting Point) set up under a bridge, before the CO Lt Col Alford proposed the creation of a Dressing Station located on the Utrechtseweg close to the Vreewijk Hotel.
 On the 20 September these buildings were shelled however, and it was decided to move to a building near the river called Pietersberg.

 The conditions in this largish house (which is still standing today), a former office, must have been grim.
 Medical supplies, food and water were in short supply and the building was under fire on many occasions.
-With an Allied evacuation of the Medical stations impractical, the remnants of 133 PFA stayed after the the 1st Airborne evacuation on the night of 25-26 September, and were captured and evacuated to Apeldoorn, the later-known ‘Airborne Hospital, which operated until closed by the German forces in November.
+With an Allied evacuation of the Medical stations impractical, the remnants of 133 PFA stayed after the the 1st Airborne Division evacuation on the night of 25-26 September, and were captured and evacuated to Apeldoorn, the later-known ‘Airborne Hospital’, which operated until closed by the German forces in November.